project-feynman/v2/doc/never_abandon.md

 ---------------------------------------------------------------------------------------

-I met a freshman girl whose name I will not share here.
-Her charactor was symbolically appropriate too - someone who needed help.
-A freshman who needed a sophomore.
+I met a freshman girl whose name I will not share here...
+Her charactor was symbolically appropriate too - a freshman who needed a sophomore.
 A girl who needed a boy...
-But the brutal truth is that - just because you want to help doesn't mean you can.
+The brutal truth is that - wanting to help doesn't mean you can help.
 And there's nothing worse than to not be able to do anything while watching someone else go through hell.

 --------------------------------------------------------------------------------------------

 It dawned on me.
 It's not about the TA, nor the occassional helper.
-It's about having a companion, someone who...
-That's what she needed.
+It's about having a companion, someone who needed her as much as she needed them.
+To not have to walk to Office Hours alone, to have someone who shares the joy of solving a problem and the pain of getting stuck...
+That's what she needed...but how exactly could I help?

 -----------------------------------------------------------------------------------------